brendanc490/WebVR-Test-Patterns/Custom/README.md

    - Position of vertex B in relation to the center point of.
 The units for is position are world units where 1 world unit is equal to 1 meter in 3D space.
 - Vertex B (x m,y m):
    - Position of vertex C in relation to the center point of.
 The units for is position are world units where 1 world unit is equal to 1 meter in 3D space.

+#### Gradient
+- Individual Bar Height (m):
+   - The unit for height is world units where 1 world unit is equal to 1 meter in 3D space.
+- Indivdual Bar Width (m):
+   - The unit for width is world units where 1 world unit is equal to 1 meter in 3D space.
+- Number of Bars:
+   - The number of bars in the gradient, the default is 32.
+   - The color is divided by the number of bars to determine the color of each bar.

+#### Checkerboard
+- Tile size (m):
+   - The unit for width and height of tiles is world units where 1 world unit is equal to 1 meter in 3D space.
+- Number of Rows:
+   - The number of rows in the checkerboard, the default is 16.
+- Number of Columns:
+   - The number of columns in the checkerboard, the default is 16.

+#### Grille
+- Individual Bar Height (m):
+   - The unit for height is world units where 1 world unit is equal to 1 meter in 3D space.
+- Indivdual Bar Width (m):
+   - The unit for width is world units where 1 world unit is equal to 1 meter in 3D space.
+- Number of Bars:
+   - The number of bars in the grille, the default is 32.